Paul Revere's midnight ride: Ride

 The ride of the three men triggered a flexible system of "alarm and muster" that had been carefully developed months before, in reaction to the colonists' impotent response to the Powder Alarm of September 1774.
 This system was an improved version of an old network of widespread notification and fast deployment of local militia forces in times of emergency.
 The colonists had periodically used this system all the way back to the early years of Indian wars in the colony, before it fell into disuse in the French and Indian War.

 For rapid communication from town to town—in addition to other express riders delivering messages—bells, drums, alarm guns, bonfires, and a trumpet were used, notifying the rebels in dozens of eastern Massachusetts villages that they should muster their militias because the regulars in numbers greater than 500 were leaving Boston with possible hostile intentions.
 This system was so effective that people in towns 25 mi from Boston were aware of the army's movements while it was still unloading boats in Cambridge.
 Unlike in the Powder Alarm, the alarm raised by the three riders successfully allowed the militia to confront the British troops in Concord, and then harry them all the way back to Boston.

 Revere, Dawes, and Prescott were detained by a British Army patrol in Lincoln at a roadblock on the way to Concord.
-Prescott jumped his horse over a wall and escaped into the woods; he eventually reached Concord.
+Prescott jumped his horse over a wall and escaped into the woods.
+He eventually reached Concord.
 Dawes also escaped, though he fell off his horse not long after and did not complete the ride.

-Revere was captured and questioned by the British soldiers at gunpoint.
+Revere was captured and questioned by the patrol.
 He told them of the army's movement from Boston, and that British army troops would be in some danger if they approached Lexington, because of a large number of hostile militia gathered there.

-He and other captives taken by the patrol were still escorted east toward Lexington, until about a half-mile from Lexington they heard a gunshot.
-The British major demanded Revere explain the gunfire, and Revere replied it was a signal to "alarm the country".
-As the group drew closer to Lexington, the town bell began to clang rapidly, upon which one of the captives proclaimed to the British soldiers: "The bell's ringing!
+He and other prisoners taken by the patrol were still escorted east toward Lexington, until about a half-mile from Lexington they heard a gunshot.
+A British major demanded Revere explain the gunfire, and Revere replied it was a signal to "alarm the country".
+As the group drew closer to Lexington, the town bell began to clang rapidly, upon which one of the prisoners proclaimed to the British: "The bell's ringing!
 The town's alarmed, and you're all dead men!"

 The British soldiers gathered and decided not to press further towards Lexington but instead to free the prisoners and head back to warn their commanders.
 The British confiscated Revere's horse and rode off to warn the approaching army column.
 Revere walked to Rev. Jonas Clarke's house, where Hancock and Adams were staying.
 As the battle on Lexington Green unfolded, Revere assisted Hancock and his family in their escape from Lexington, helping to carry a trunk of Hancock's papers.